List of Optional Holidays in Pakistan

 18

-the eighth day in the month of Bhadrapad of the Hindu Calendar (in August or
+on the eighth day in the month of Bhadrapad of the Hindu Calendar (in August or September)

 19

-is observed in the Hindu calendar month of Ashvin (typically September or
+It is observed in the Hindu calendar month of Ashvin (typically September or October)

 20